Battle of Vendôme: The Battle

-On the 14 and 15 December, the above-mentioned high points were still in the hands of the French army.
+On 14 and 15 December, the above-mentioned high points were still in the hands of the French army.

-Fighting broke out mid-December 16, when both General Chanzy and French admiral Jaureguiberry were present in the city.
+Fighting broke out at midday on 16 December, when both General Chanzy and French admiral Jaureguiberry were present in the city.
 So that they could facilitate a mighty French defense, so General Von Voigts-Rhetz of the Imperial German Army, in order to preserve as much of his force as possible, ordered an artillery force.
 Soldiers played a major role in the fighting.
 From 3 hours to 4 hours and a half-way, the German sheels were thunderous.
 However, the German fire was unable to do any good, because the land here was muddy and there was lightning, so the inertial warhead of the shells were disabled by the mud.
 Despite this, several French cannons were damaged, and one of the food carts was destroyed, causing heavy damage to the French soldiers standing nearby.
 The French mitrailleuse machine guns also responded violently to the German cannon fire, but with little effect, because the German assault forces were covered on a large scale.
 The artillery battle ended with the victory of the German cannons, and by 5 p.m. the French had organized a retreat under the support of the artillery batteries on the heights.
 The roar of the firecrackers actually ended as it was almost dark.
 The officer of the French army discussed the outcome of the events of the next day with great confidence.
 However, Prince Friedrich Karl's forces were sufficient to deal a fatal blow to Vendôme.